CAAPIM/gateway-developer-skeleton-repo/readme.md

 # About
 This is a skeleton repository that you can use as a starting point for your gateway projects.
-Fopr simplicity, this repository assumes your Gateway solution uses a single module.
+For simplicity, this repository assumes your Gateway solution uses a single module.

 To make use of the Gateway Developer plugin, your Gateway project should be structured like a typical Gradle project like the one shown here, which requires two configuration files - build.gradle and settings.gradle.